NNLO QCD corrections to $\gamma \gamma \rightarrow Q\bar{Q}$ from Local Unitarity combined with Coulomb resummation and NLO EW effects: Conclusion

 \section{Conclusion}

-In this paper, we have presented the first NNLO QCD accurate predictions for the total cross sections proportional to $e_Q^4$ of a heavy-quark pair direct production in photon-photon collisions (\ie\ $\gaga \to \QQ$) at hadron and lepton colliders.
-This work constitutes the first application of the Local Unitarity approach to this previously unknown NNLO QCD correction, highlighting its potential as a powerful tool for tackling cutting-edge problems in high-energy physics.
-In particular, unlike standard approaches, LU treats real and virtual contributions on equal footing, circumventing the need for intricate IR-subtraction algorithms and restricting the use of dimensional regularisation to UV renormalisation only.
-As a result, we could avoid the analytic calculation of the two-loop amplitude for $\gaga \to \QQ$, which involves complicated special functions including those related to elliptic curves, as well as the construction of intricate real-emission phase-space counter-terms typically required for NNLO cross-section computations with massive coloured particles.
-Although LU is devised for fully differential distributions, we present only the total cross sections here, since threshold singularities are easier to handle in this case, as discussed in section \ref{sec:thresinginLU}.
+In this paper, we have presented the first \gls{nnlo} \gls{qcd} accurate predictions for the total cross sections proportional to $e_Q^4$ of a heavy-quark pair direct production in photon-photon collisions (\ie\ $\gaga \to \QQ$) at hadron and lepton colliders.
+This work constitutes the first application of the Local Unitarity approach to this previously unknown \gls{nnlo} \gls{qcd} correction, highlighting its potential as a powerful tool for tackling cutting-edge problems in high-energy physics.
+In particular, unlike standard approaches, \gls{lu} treats real and virtual contributions on equal footing, circumventing the need for intricate IR-subtraction algorithms and restricting the use of dimensional regularisation to UV renormalisation only.
+As a result, we could avoid the analytic calculation of the two-loop amplitude for $\gaga \to \QQ$, which involves complicated special functions including those related to elliptic curves, as well as the construction of intricate real-emission phase-space counter-terms typically required for \gls{nnlo} cross-section computations with massive coloured particles.
+Although \gls{lu} is devised for fully differential distributions, its implementation in $\alphaLoop$ only has limited support for threshold regularisations.
+For this reason, in this work we present only total cross sections computed with $\alphaLoop$, since threshold singularities are easier to handle in this case (see section \ref{sec:thresinginLU}).
+Our ongoing efforts for a new implementation of \gls{lu} in $\gammaLoop$~\cite{gammaloop} will lift this limitation.